I start at 0 so that when we get to chapter 1, the numbering will agree with the text.

 some task in a finite amount of time) and

 data structures (a systematic way of organizing and

 Unlike v22.102, however, we wish to determine rigorously just how good our algorithms and data structures really are and whether significantly better algorithms are possible.

 We will be primarily concerned with the speed (time complexity) of algorithms.

 We will emphasize instead an analytic framework that is independent of input and hardware, and does not require an implementation.
 The disadvantage is that we can only estimate the time required.

 Homework: R-1.1 and R-1.2 (Unless otherwise stated, homework problems are from the last section in the current book chapter.)

 Designed for human understanding.
 Suppress unimportant details and describe some parts in natural language (English in this course).

 The key difference between the RAM model and a real computer is the assumption of a very simple memory model: Accessing any memory element takes a constant amount of time.
 This ignores caching and paging for example.
 (It also assumes the word-size of a computer is large enough to hold any address, which is generally valid for modern-day computers, but was not always the case.)

 The time required is simply a count of the primitive operations executed.
-A more sophisticated analysis might count some primitive operations as more expensive than others.
-There are many possible sets of primitive operations.
+There are several different possible sets of primitive operations.
 For this course we will use

 Let's start with a simple algorithm (the book does a different simple algorithm, maximum).